Left Behind: Surviving Suicide – Entry One

 Silence followed the man’s abrupt arrival and address.
 Durston himself wasn’t sure what to make of the situation, as the orderliness of the temple was completely ignored.
 A middle-age Cleric sitting closer to the stranger snapped out of her daze in irritation.
 “Now, you see here Abstractor Kireek, I wont be trampling out along the wilderness.
 I have obligations.
 More importantly, I did my field work, fourteen years worth.
 The position I carry now has assured me that the most I would travel is a day.”

 With a nod of his head, the man turned on his heel and proceeded to the exit.
 As an afterthought, he turned once more to them.
-“We will gather at the temple’s gate.
+“We will gather at the Temple’s gate.
 You will be dressed properly and packed, ready to go and travel ready by dawn.”

 Not waiting for any further arguments, Abstractor Kireek left his audience.
 Durston could feel the tension in the air as tempers pushed their way past the shock.
 Along with Timothy, and the middle-aged Cleric Estel Ell, three others shifted uneasily in the room.